jack-chen1688/cxl-test-tool/DCD-Inside-Out.md

 [17993.016229] cxl_pci:cxl_pci_mbox_wait_for_doorbell:74: cxl_pci 0000:10:00.0: Doorbell wait took 0ms
 ```
 Kernel calls cxl_send_dc_response which will issue the mailbox command of CXL_MBOX_OP_RELEASE_DC (0x4803).
-If extent can be released, it will also be in the payload of the command.
+If the extent can be released, it will also be in the payload of the command.

 Two more commands are sent by the kernel.
 Clear Event Records           - 0x0101
 Get Event Records             - 0x0100

-### Qemu released the extent
+### Qemu mem device releases the Extent
 Qemu side will call cmd_dcd_release_dyn_cap to process the mailbox command and get the extent to be
 released and removed it from its extent list.